 Your network has lots of knowledge

 You might not always really realize it, but your network is larger than you might initially think.
-It is not only about colleagues at work or collaboration partners, but also neighbours, family members, high school friends, and team members of your sports team, they all have (had) a professional life as well.
-Jobs in a variety of areas and organisations.
+It is not only about colleagues at work or collaboration partners, but also neighbours, family members, high school friends, and team members of your sports team.
+They know about their own jobs and employers, and have an additional network of themselves.
 They will very likely be happy to share their experiences with you.
 A first step could be making a list with all people you know.

 Did I already mention your network?

 Let me be clear.
-I’m not a huge fan of going to drinks and exchanging as many cards as possible with whoever you will meet.
+I myself am not a huge fan of going to drinks and exchanging as many cards as possible with whoever you will meet.
 It doesn’t fit me, and I also don’t think it has too much use either.
-However, getting in contact with people that I can help, or who can help me, based on some similarities or shared interests, that I do like.
+However, getting in contact with people that I can help, or who can help me, based on shared interests, that I do like.
 It has brought me lots of good stuff, like knowledge, projects and new clients.

 Getting into contact with professionals who can help you is not that difficult.
 You can ask a shared contact to introduce you, or you send them a message yourself.
 LinkedIn is a great platform for this.
-A short and kind email, with a clear reason, question or goal of your request is key.
+A short and kind message or email, with a clear reason, question or goal of your request is key.
 And if you go for coffee or lunch, be the one that pays for it 😉

-If the above didn’t convince you, be aware that these days about only about thirty percent of all vacancies are advertises in the ‘conventional’ way (job advertisements in the newspaper, on the internet, LinkedIn etc).
-About seventy percent of these vacancies have been filled in other ways, often network related.
-You won’t know if you will be one of those lucky ones, however when people do not know about you, you will miss the boat for sure.
+If the above didn’t convince you, be aware that these days about only about thirty percent of all vacancies are advertised in the ‘conventional’ way (job advertisements in the newspaper, on the internet, LinkedIn etc).
+About seventy percent of the vacancies have been filled in other ways, often network related.
+You won’t know if you will be one of those lucky ones, however when people do not know about you and your career wishes, you will miss the boat for sure.

 You are not your work

 We tend to say: I AM a researcher, I AM a PhD student or I AM postdoc, but actually you WORK as a PhD student or postdoc or researcher.
 Your job is obviously connected to who you are, but it is not the same.
-So when you change jobs, or need to re-adjust your career wishes, and you are afraid of what people might when you would be leaving academia think please don’t worry too much.
+So when you are going to change jobs, or need to re-adjust your career wishes, and you are afraid of what people might think when you would leave academia: please don’t worry too much.
 Because you will still be a nice and valuable person and a good friend/partner/child/… And probably soon enough you will be a very good employee with nice colleagues as well.

 You are not your work.
 This also implies that that there are many more jobs you can do.
 Therefore thinking of all the skills (both self-management and transferrable) and knowledge you have is a way better starting point.